ChatGPT Image 3 Jun 2025 20 19 15

 Cost Amount Notes

-Notary fees €600 – €2,000 Depends on purchase price and deed complexity
+Notary fees €600 – €2,000 Depends on price and deed complexity

 NIE application €10–€20 Required for all foreign buyers

-Appraisal fee (if mortgage) €300–€800 Required by the bank
+Appraisal fee (with a mortgage) €300–€800 Required by the bank

-“Always use a local lawyer.
-They check whether the property has any outstanding debts, illegal extensions or permit issues — all of which transfer to the new owner at completion.”
+Always use a local lawyer.
+They check whether the property carries any outstanding debts, illegal extensions or permit problems, all of which pass to the new owner at completion.

 4. Recurring costs as an owner

-Tax / Cost Rate Notes
+Tax / cost Rate Notes

-Property tax (IBI) 0.3–0.7% of cadastral value Annual — cadastral value is well below market value
+Property tax (IBI) 0.3–0.7% of cadastral value Annual; cadastral value is well below market value

 Non-resident income tax (IRNR) 19% (EU) / 24% (non-EU) Imputed income on 1.1–2% of cadastral value if unrented

-Waste collection tax €100–€400/year Depends on municipality
+Waste collection tax €100–€400/year Depends on the municipality

 5. What does the seller pay?

-Sellers in Ibiza face two main taxes:
+Sellers in Ibiza face two main taxes.

-Capital Gains Tax (IRPF/IRNR)Calculated on the profit (sale price minus purchase price and allowable costs).
-Rate for non-residents: 19% on gain up to €6,000, 21% up to €50,000, 23% up to €200,000, 27% up to €300,000, 28% above.
-Deductible: original purchase price, ITP/VAT paid, notary costs, legal fees and documented renovation costs — keep all invoices.
+• Capital gains tax (IRPF/IRNR).
+Charged on the profit, that is the sale price minus the purchase price and allowable costs.
+Non-residents, EU and non-EU alike, pay a flat 19% on the net gain.
+Spanish tax residents instead pay the progressive IRPF savings scale: 19% up to €6,000, 21% to €50,000, 23% to €200,000, 27% to €300,000, and 28% above.
+Deductible items include the original purchase price, ITP or VAT paid, notary and legal fees, and documented renovation work, so keep every invoice.

 6. Who pays the estate agent?

-Total cost overview — what to budget
+Total cost overview: what to budget

 Resale property up to €600,000 ~9–10% (ITP + notary + lawyer + registry)